 Do you have low T symptoms?

 The symptoms of low testosterone make sense when you think about all the functions of testosterone we talked about above.
 Many men feel constantly tired or fatigued without testosterone's effect on the brain and mood.
 It can also lead to loss of mental sharpness.
 Feelings bordering on depression are common and this distinction would need to be explored.
-It is very common to have loss of libido or sex drive.
-Many men have gained weight and, regardless of time spent in the gym, struggle to lose the weight or gain back their muscle.
+It is very common to have a loss of libido or sex drive.
+Many men have gained weight and, regardless of the time spent in the gym, struggle to lose the weight or gain back their muscle.
 It is common to have worsening problems with erectile function.
-This may be a separate problem, but is often connected.
+This may be a separate problem but is often connected.
 The "Leave it to Beaver" style meme below is actually a decent summary.

 What testing would you need?

-Usually the evaluation of low testosterone begins with a discussion about your symptoms and experiences.
+Usually, the evaluation of low testosterone begins with a discussion about your symptoms and experiences.
 A blood draw to check your total testosterone is almost always needed.
 Often, your doctor will check your free, or "bioavailable", testosterone too.
 Classically, the low end of normal testosterone was considered ~250ng/dl.
 We believe less in treating a lab value and more in treating a patient.
 There are men with low levels seen on lab tests that feel fine, and they don’t need any help from us.
 On the other hand, there are guys with low-normal or even normal tests that have all the symptoms of low testosterone, and many of these guys could benefit from a conversation about the options to boost testosterone.
 If you choose to start any type of medication, regular lab monitoring in the future will be needed to ensure your levels are safe and you aren't developing side effects.

 So, what options are out there and which are best?